raifdmueller/practical-llm-field-notes/README.md

-# Practical LLM Field Notes
+# Practical LLM Field Notes for Software Engineering & Architecture

-A structured collection of practical experiences with Large Language Models and Generative AI - from the trenches of real-world development.
+A structured collection of practical experiences with Large Language Models in **software development, architecture, and engineering contexts** - from the trenches of real-world development teams.

+## 🎯 Target Audience

+This repository is specifically focused on **software engineering and architecture applications** of LLMs:

+- **Software Developers & Engineers** - Code generation, debugging, testing, refactoring
+- **Software Architects & System Designers** - Architecture decisions, system design, technical documentation
+- **Development Team Leads** - Code review automation, team productivity, workflow optimization
+- **Engineering Managers** - Development process improvement, technical decision support
+- **DevOps Engineers** - Infrastructure as Code, CI/CD automation, system monitoring

+> **Note:** While LLMs have broad applications across many domains, this collection focuses exclusively on their use in software engineering and architecture contexts.
+For general business applications, marketing, or other domains, please refer to other specialized resources.

 ## 🎯 Field Notes Sections